-There is instead a surprising homogenity of moral standards among people.
+There is instead a surprising homogeneity of moral standards among people.

 Big Data Will Soon Provide Longitudinal Data

-Longitudinal data is data based on research that spans across many years, and possibly over a lifetime.
+Longitudinal data is data based on research that spans many years, and possibly over a lifetime.

-Big (digital) data is increasing its reach as the “birthdate” of the Internet and social networks moves farther and farther back.
+Big (digital) data is increasing its reach as the “birthdate” of the Internet and social networks move farther and farther back.

 - Average gay men don’t have more partners

-It’s at the extreme that we the stereotype true: promiscuous gay men have lots more partners than promiscuous heterosexual individuals.
+It’s at the extreme that the stereotype is true: promiscuous gay men have lots more partners than promiscuous heterosexual individuals.

 The top 2% of gay men have 28% of the sex.